dwiddo/AMD/README.md

 # AMD.py

-AMD.py contains a collection of functions for computing PDD, AMD and WPD from crystal structures.
-PDD, AMD and WPD all accept (motif, cell, k) where motif and cell are in cartesian form.
+AMD.py contains a collection of functions for computing the PDD, AMD and WPD of crystal structures.
+PDD, AMD and WPD all accept (motif, cell, k) where motif and cell are in cartesian form and k>0 is an integer.
 If reading from a CIF, use the helper function motif_cell_fromCIF(path) to extract the relevant data. (ase required)

 ### Requirements:
 - All functions require numpy and scipy.